 Yoga contains a way to stop the functions of the mind.
 When the functions are stopped and put at rest, the mind will automatically get dissolved because of the complete detachment from worldly affairs, like the absence of the solar light at the time of rest (night).

-By the study of scriptures, the association of spiritual personalities, the dispassion and the practice of yoga, the state of non-attachment towards worldly affairs as stated earlier is attained.
+By the study of scriptures, the association of spiritual personalities, dispassion, and the practice of yoga, the state of non-attachment towards worldly affairs as stated earlier is attained.
 With the prolonged and single-pointed practice of meditating on the one-essence (Brahman) with determination, the Prana will be made immobile.

 (Note: When the mind moves, Prana also moves. when the Prana is immobile, the mind dissolves and vice versa).

-The movement of mind is stopped by the determined practice of Pranayama with Puraka and others.
-By the yoga of meditation at a secluded place, the mind stops.
+The determined practice of Pranayama with Puraka and others stops the movement of the mind.
+Through the yoga of meditation in a secluded place, the mind stops.

-The sound of Japa of Omkara embraced with its nature and meaning makes the stoppage of the movement of both internal and external consciousness and by this way, the movement of Prana is stopped.
+The sound of Japa of Omkara embraced with its nature and meaning makes stoppage the movement of both internal and external consciousness and in this way, the movement of Prana is stopped.

 When the power of consciousness is muted in the empty space which is twelve Angulas from the tip of the nose, the movement of Prana is stopped.
 (Note: by the practice of Nasikagra Drishti Mudra).